Rotary Rides Canberra

 A personal bike riding challenge

-The Five Peaks Challenge offers two riding length options: you can choose to ride the 88 km route or the 120 km route, both include six peaks.
+The Five Peaks Challenge offers two riding length options: you can choose to ride the shorter 83 km route or the longer 113 km route, both include six peaks.

 Tailor your ride by selecting as many or as few peaks as you like, allowing you to customise both the distance and climbing intensity.